davide97l/Sentiment-analysis/README.md

 ## Pretrained embedding
 You can download a pretrained embadding such as Glove (https://nlp.stanford.edu/projects/glove/) to initialize your embedding matrix.
 Once downloaded, put it in the folder `embed` (ex: `embed/glove6B.300d.txt`).

+## Pretrained models
+I have uploaded some pretrained models in the folder `model`, one for each of the three models.
+All the models have been trained for 20 epochs, initialized with the glove.6B.300d embedding and with all the other parameters left as their default value (except for the RNN).
+When loading a pretrained model is it important that the used parameters are the same as the parameters the model as been trained on.
+You can see the command to load each of the pretrained model in their relative section.
+After training, a model will be saved at the path `model/model_type/model.tar` which it can be changed setting the appropriate parameters (see `--help`).

 ## CNN (Convolutional network)
 Train a convolutional network.
 ```